livechat/agent-app-sdk/README.md

 widget.modifySection(section);
 ```

-The given section `title` must match the one specified in the initial state, otherwise the section won't change.
-Also, Agent App ignores commands that do not contain a valid section definition, so make sure that
-definition you're sending is correct.
+The `title` of a given section has to match the one specified in the initial state.
+Otherwise, the section won't change.
+Also, the Agent App ignores the commands without valid section definitions.
+Make sure that the definition you're sending is correct.